thiagofelicissimo/BiTTs/README.md

 #### Rewrite rules

-Rewrite rules are specified by the keyword `equation` along with a left-hand side headed by a destructor and whose arguments are patterns, and a right-hand side which contains only the metavariables introduced by the left-hand side.
-The arguments of the destructor should be *linear* (no metavariable occurs twice) and contain no destructors.
+Rewrite rules are specified by the keyword `equation` along with a left-hand side which should be a (linear) pattern.
 For instance, we can add $\beta$-reduction with the following rule.
 ```
 equation ﹫(λ(x. t{x}), u) --> t{u}
 ```

-In order for the rule to be accepted, the implementation tries to check that it preserves typing.
-Still, in many cases the automatic checker is not able to conclude by itself.
-If you are getting weird error messages, you can try to specify the metavariable context explicitly (see the file `ott.bitts` for an example of this).
-Otherwise, the check can also be skipped with the `skipcheck` keyword, by writing `equation skipcheck lhs --> rhs`.
-It is then the responsibility of the user to verify manually that the rule preserves typing.
+#### Conditions required for the algorithm to be correct

+The results of [1] ensure that the type-checker implemented is indeed sound for the bidirectional theory specified by the used, when the following  conditions are met:

+- (A).(I) Sort, constructor and destructor rules are well-typed.
+- (A).(II) The rewrite system is confluent.
+- (A).(III) The rewrite system satisfies subject reduction.
+- (B) The patterns of constructor and destructor rules should be (i) *destructor-free* (that is, contain no occurrences of destructors) and (ii) *rigid* (that is, if some subterm of the pattern unifies with the left-hand side of a rewrite rule, then the subterm must be headed by a metavariable).
+Recall that the pattern of a constructor rule is its sort, and the pattern of a destructor rule is the sort of the principal argument.

+In order to help the user, the implementation verifies (B) automatically, and reports on any critical pairs, so if there are none then (A).(II) is true because the rewrite system is orthogonal.
+If also verifies (A).(I), however for the verification to be correct all prefixes of the theory must satisfy confluence and subject reduction.

+We refer to [1] for more details, though unfortunately this reference is at the moment not completely up to date.

 ### Typechecking terms